 3 killed as truck rams into car in Delhi

-Three men were mowed down while one got injured after a speeding truck ramped into a car in South East Delhi, police said on Monday.
-Police said they received information at around 11 pm on Sunday regarding the incident on Maa Anand Mai Marg near Indira Kalyan Vihar Okhla Phase -I.
+Three men were mowed down while one got injured after a speeding truck rammed into a cab in Okhla Phase-I in South East Delhi, police said on Monday.
+Police said they were informed about the incident on Maa Anand Mai Marg near Indira Kalyan Vihar in Okhla Phase -I at around 11 pm on Sunday.

-After reaching the spot, they found that the truck had a Chhattisgarh registration number and the car a Uttar Pradesh number.
-Apoorv Sarkar (35), Sushankar Rai (42) and Siddhartha (45), died on the spot, while Roopam Mandal (43) was admitted to a hospital, the police said.
+After reaching the spot, they found the truck had a Chhattisgarh registration number and the car bore a Uttar Pradesh number.
+Apoorv Sarkar (35), Sushankar Rai (42) and Siddhartha Rai (45), died on the spot, while Roopam Mandal (43) was admitted to a hospital with injuries, the police said.

+"During preliminary investigation, it was found that the truck was coming from MB Road side and its driver negligently turned towards Okhla Phase-I and hit a cab coming from Crown Plaza side towards ESI Hospital," said Chinmoy Biswal, Deputy Commissioner of Police (Southeast).
+The truck crushed the car, leaving its four occupants seriously injured.
+They were taken to different hospitals, the DCP said.

+Sarkar, a resident of Pilibhit in Uttar Pradesh, was driving the cab at the time of the incident.
+He was declared brought dead at ESI hospital.
+He was the brother-in-law of Sushankar and Siddhartha, a senior police officer said.
+Siddhartha, who worked as a cab driver in the national capital, was declared dead at the AIIMS Trauma Centre after being referred from ESI Hospital.

+Sushankar was declared brought dead at Apollo Hospital.
+He hailed from Madhya Pradesh and used to do agricultural work.
+He had come to Delhi to meet his brother Siddhartha, police said.
+Mandal is in ICU at Max Hospital Saket.
+He works in a private company and was a friend of Siddhartha.

 The truck driver, Ram Rattan (32), was nabbed from the spot, police said.
-A case under sections 279 (rash driving) and 304-A (causing death by negligence) of the Indian Penal Code was registered at the Okhla Industrial Area police station.
+A case under sections 279 (rash driving) and 304-A (causing death by negligence) of the Indian Penal Code was registered at the Okhla Industrial Area police station, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)